POSTGRADUATE PLACEMENT - 2022/3

 |Project (Group/Individual/Dissertation)||PLACEMENT PROJECT 7500 WORDS||80|

-In case of failure of visiting tutor report a 1500 report accounting for the reasons for the failure and steps taken to address problems will be produced
+In case of failure of visiting tutor report a 1500-word report accounting for the reasons for the failure and steps taken to address problems will be produced

 The module assesses students on a number of skill areas.
-The first and foremost being the ability to identify and secure a placement relevant to their career goals.
-Students are encouraged to find placements that will yield opportunities for application of knowledge, as well as cognitive and practical skills developed during their masters programme.
-Student progress is then monitored and evaluated through two instruments of formal assessment:
+The first and foremost being the resourcefulness and resilience required to identify and secure a placement relevant to their career goals.
+Students are encouraged to find placements that will yield opportunities for application of global cultural intelligence, as well as cognitive and practical digital skills developed during their masters programme.
+Student progress is then monitored and evaluated through two instruments of formal assessment.

 Summative assessment and feedback